-Several South American countries have their versions of a small wheat-free breads made with cheese.
+Several South American countries have their versions of small wheat-free bread made with cheese.
 This rustic Paraguayan version, made with tapioca starch (cassava or manioc flour) and flavored with anise seeds, is typically enjoyed in that country during Holy Week.
 Though small in size, these loaves are delicious—and naturally gluten-free.

 07 of 09

 If you thought jelly beans were the only beans that can be dessert, you are in for a big surprise and a real treat—literally.
 Habichuelas con dulce, or sweet beans, is an iconic Dominican comfort food that is generally only made during Lent and Holy Week.
 The beans are cooked until soft, then pureed and mixed with coconut milk, evaporated milk, sugar, and spices to produce a very homey dish that warms you inside and out, kind of like rice pudding does.
 Surprise your family with bean puree for dessert!

 Though similar in both appearance and flavor to festive yeast breads eaten on other occasions (Mexico’s Rosca de Reyes or Three Kings’ Bread, for example), this circular or oval brioche-type loaf from Argentina and neighboring Uruguay is traditional on Easter Sunday.
 The name means “Easter Ring.”
 Make is simple or bake it more elaborate and decorated, but do try it!Continue to 9 of 9 below.